Triplkrypl/avr-net-enc28j60/README.md

 // send data into any host, mac address is lookup and you specify only remotePort
 // port (srcPort in sended UDP datagram is incrementing UDP port)
-// this function is good for sending UDP request as client with synchronous waiting for response, you do not need store port value for long time
+// this function is good for sending UDP request as client with synchronous waiting for response,
+// you do not need store port value for long time
 // return:
-// on success port used as srcPort in sended UDP datagram (incrementing port, every sended UDP datagram rotate new port, also new client Tcp connection will cause incrementing)
+// on success port used as srcPort in sended UDP datagram
+// (incrementing port, every sended UDP datagram rotate new port,
+// also new client Tcp connection will cause incrementing)
 // on fail return 0
-// if you use this function instantly use UdpReceiveData for catch response with returned port value or you lose it forever unsigned short UdpSendDataTmpPort(const unsigned char *ip, const unsigned short remotePort, const unsigned char *data, const unsigned short dataLength);
+// if you use this function instantly use UdpReceiveData for catch response with returned port value,
+// or you lose it forever
+unsigned short UdpSendDataTmpPort(const unsigned char *ip, const unsigned short remotePort, const unsigned char *data, const unsigned short dataLength);

 // synchronous wait for data from specify host with timeout